mattyHerzig/BubbleBlitz/README.md

 # BubbleBlitz
 BubbleBlitz is a simple top-down shooter game made with Java in BlueJ.
+It was done for a high school programming course.

 To play the game, go to [releases](https://github.com/mattyHerzig/BubbleBlitz/releases).